dice-group/PruneCEL/README.md

 We preprocessed Wikidata by replacing the property `http://www.wikidata.org/prop/direct/P31` with `http://www.w3.org/1999/02/22-rdf\textbackslash-syntax-ns\#type`.

+TODO is there any other preprocessing needed?

 ## Knowledge Base Structure

+In the first step of our benchmarking framework, we generate a knowledge graph comprising information from the dataset used during the benchmarking process.
+Our work relies on the QALD datasets, which include three types of data for each question:
+1. **Natural language question.** Each question comes with a representation in several languages.
+From the English question, we extract linguistic features such as \begin{itemize}
+   * The length of the question,
+   * The presence of negation,
+   * The question word, and
+   * The NLP parse tree.
+We employ the Stanford NLP toolkit for the extraction.
+3. **Answer(s).** Each question comes with the ground truth answers.
+We add these answers to the generated graph with three different properties distinguishing IRI, boolean and other literal answers.
+    For each IRI listed as answer, we add its concise bounded description (CBD) extracted from the reference knowledge graph.
+4. **SPARQL query.** Each question has a SPARQL query that returns the ground truth answer when used on the reference knowledge graph.
+We adopt LSQ to add the following SPARQL query features to our knowledge graph:
+   * Entities and properties contained in the query (including the CBD of the entities),
+   * Type of query,
+   * The number of triple patterns,
+   * The number of basic graph patterns,
+   * The average degree of vertices,
+   * The median degree of vertices involved in join operations,
+   * The minimum, maximum, and median number of triple patterns in a basic graph pattern, and
+   * The presence of certain keywords such as `FILTER`, `DISTINCT`, and `GROUP BY`.

+The following figure shows an example question (Question 1 from QALD10) and the data that we collected for such a question.

 ![example_KG](Doc/Pic/example_KG.png)

-The figure above shows an example question (Question 1 from QALD10) and the data that we collected for such a question.

-  In **QALD10**, each question is represented by an IRI in the form `dqq:QX`, where `X` denotes the question's serial number.

-  Each question has different answer types, represented by properties: `dqb:hasIRIAnswer`, `dqb:hasLiteralAnswer`, and `dqb:hasBooleanAnswer`.
+Each question is represented by an IRI in the form `dqq:QX`, where `X` denotes the question's serial number.
+The questions can have different answer types, represented by different properties: `dqb:hasIRIAnswer`, `dqb:hasLiteralAnswer`, and `dqb:hasBooleanAnswer`.

-  For questions that have IRI answers, the CBD of the corresponding IRI is extracted from **WKRF**.

-  We employ the Stanford NLP toolkit to process each question in English.
-Key linguistic features are extracted, including the length of the question, the presence of negation, the question word, and the parse tree.
-Each word in the question is represented using its positional information, for example: `dqq:Q1\_Tree\_T2` denotes the second word in the question, which in this case is `animal`.

-  For each question's SPARQL query, we also extract relevant features, including the entities and properties contain within the query itself.
-The CBD of the entities identified in the SPARQL query is also integrated by using **WKRF**.

-## 5. Rerunning Experiment II
+## 5. Run Experiment II

 ## 6. Details Experiment III